catzy007/catzy007.github.io/posts/2020-08-15-openvpn-via-ngrok/index.md

     then change line to                  remote 1.tcp.ngrok.io 15342
     ```
 * Then connect to vpn by doing `sudo openvpn nana.ovpn`
-* Then wait a little and if nothing goes wrong, you sould get a message `Initialization Sequence Completed`
+* Then wait a little and if nothing goes wrong, you should get a message `Initialization Sequence Completed`
 * And that's it, now you're connected to your VPN

-If you using [free tier](https://ngrok.com/pricing) from ngrok, the tunnel url and port will always changing.
+If you're using [free tier](https://ngrok.com/pricing) from ngrok, the tunnel URL and port will always change.
 Make sure you set it to the correct one.